Hiking in Jordan takes you to some of the most exceptional historical sites you can find, including the incredible city of Petra!

 2. The Petra Trails

-Hiking to Petra is popular in Jordan!
-It has been classified as a UNESCO World Heritage Site and brings tourists from around the world to the country.
-There are various routes to this famous site and so we have listed them all here for you to decide which is the right one for you.
+Petra is a UNESCO World Heritage Site and brings tourists from around the world to the country.
+There are various routes to this famous site and so I've listed them all here for you to decide which is the right one for you.

 Petra Main Trail